OpenNebula/docs/source/integration_and_development/system_interfaces/hook_driver.rst

 Managing Hooks
 ================================================================================

-Hooks can be managed via the CLI through the ``onehook`` command and via the API.
+Hooks can be managed via the CLI through the ``onehook`` command and the API.
 This section describes the common operations to control the life-cycle of a hook using the CLI.

 Creating Hooks
 --------------------------------------------------------------------------------